vapor-ware/synse-docs/docs/sdk/user/advanced.md

 ## Applying Functions to Device Readings

-There may be instances, particularly when dealing with a general-purpose type plugin, you may want to perform some additional actions a device's raw reading, such as converting a value to a particular unit.
+There may be instances, particularly when dealing with a general-purpose type plugin, you may want to perform some additional actions on a device's raw reading, such as converting a value to a particular unit.
 In such cases, the [device's configuration](configuration.device.md#apply) may specify the functions to apply.